alicescfernandes/capstone_project/docs/dev_log.md

 - [x] Finished balance sheet chart (with support to multiple traces on the same chart)
 - [x] Finish the remaining graphs (the last money chart and both table charts)
+- [x] Adds preloads tags to prevent flashing of unstyled HTML

 ## 06/01/2025